Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Spectra and Their Model Structure

 \begin{Proposition} Given any abelian group $A$, the Eilenberg-MacLane spectrum $\emph{H}A$, and more generally the shifted Eilenberg-MacLane spectrum $\Sigma^k\emph{H}A$ for any $k \in \Z$, is a strict $\Omega$-spectrum, and so is bifibrant. \end{Proposition}

 \begin{proof} The case for the shifted Eilenberg-MacLane spectra follows immediately from that of the unshifted $\text{H}A$.
 Moreover, we only need to verify that $\text{H}A$ is a strict $\Omega$-spectrum as the bifibrancy then follows by Proposition~\ref{prop:fibcofibsp}.
 That each $(\text{H}A)_n$ is a Kan complex follows by the fact that it is the underlying simplicial set of a simplicial group.
 It then remains to show that the structure maps $\text{K}(A,n) \to \Omega \text{K}(A,n+1)$ above are isomorphisms.
 First, note that the graded pieces are in fact abelian groups and that the structure maps are clearly maps of abelian groups.
 Thus, for injectivity, we can simply check that only zero maps to zero.
 Consider some $n$-cocycle on $\Delta_p$ which maps to the zero $(n+1)$-cocycle on $\Delta_{p+1}$.
-Given $[n] \to [p]$, abut $0 \mapsto 0$.
+Given $[n] \to [p]$, abut $0 \mapsto 0$ (where by ``abut $0 \mapsto 0$'', we mean construct the map which sends $0$ to $0$ and otherwise, for $i \ge 1$, sends $i$ to one more than the image of $i-1$ under the provided map).
 On the resulting map $[n+1] \to [p+1]$ the image cocycle acts by the original one.
 Thus the original one must be zero.
 This demonstrates injectivity.
 Now we show surjectivity.
 Consider some $(n+1)$-cocycle on $\Delta_{p+1}$.
 We define an $n$-cocycle on $\Delta_p$ as follows: given any $[n] \to [p]$, abut $0 \mapsto 0$ and then act by the given cocycle.
 This is indeed a cocycle: given $[n+1] \to [p]$, if we take faces then abut $0 \mapsto 0$ we get the same as first abutting to $[n+2] \to [p+1]$ and then taking the faces $d_i$ for $1 \le i \le n+2$, so that we must be getting the same final result as if we acted upon $d_0$ of the abutment to $[n+2] \to [p+1]$ by the original cocycle, but then this will map nothing to $0$ (since in the abutment only $0$ mapped to $0$), and thus the final result will be zero, as desired.
-Now we note that our given $(n+1)$-cocycle on $\Delta_{p+1}$ is exactly the image of this newly constructed $n$-cocycle on $\Delta_p$: it certainly is if exactly one entry maps to $0$; moreover, if no entry maps to $0$, it must be mapped to $0$ by our cocycle due to the $d_0 = *$ condition, and we can ignore the cases where more than one entry maps to zero since we are taking normalized cochains. \end{proof}
+Now we note that our given $(n+1)$-cocycle on $\Delta_{p+1}$ is exactly the image of this newly constructed $n$-cocycle on $\Delta_p$: it certainly is if exactly one entry maps to $0$; moreover, if no entry maps to $0$, it must be mapped to $0$ by our cocycle due to the ``$d_0 = *$'' condition, and we can ignore the cases where more than one entry maps to zero since we are taking normalized cochains. \end{proof}